José Muñoz Cortés: Death

 In October 1997, during one of his trips with the icon, Muñoz was tortured and murdered in a hotel room in Athens, Greece, during the overnight hours of 30 or 31 October.
 The icon was thought to be stolen.
-It was found out 5 years later that Jose had a premonition of his impending death and had a friend return the icon the Greek Monastery for safe keeping.
-He was tortured for two days, in an attempt to reveal where he had hidden the icon and then died of his wounds.
-The icon still residents in the monastery under the protection of the monks and volunteers.
+It was found out 5 years later that Jose had a premonition of his impending death and had a friend return the icon to the Greek Monastery for safekeeping.
+He was tortured for two days in an attempt to reveal where he had hidden the icon and then died of his wounds.
+The icon still resides in the monastery under the protection of the monks and volunteers.
 Muñoz had planned to return to Canada the following day to celebrate the fifteenth anniversary of the appearance of the miraculous myrrh on the icon.

 Aftermath

 Nicoulai Ciaru, a Romanian, was accused of the murder, and appeared in court in Athens on 18 November 1998.
 The judicial process continued to 23 November, when Ciaru was acquitted, due to the lack of evidence.